You are here

 The Large Lakes Observatory (LLO) is the only institute in the country dedicated to the study of large lakes throughout the world.
 LLO also operates the largest university-owned research vessel in the Great Lakes, the research vessel Blue Heron.
 Built in 1985 as a fishing boat, the Blue Heron was purchased by the University of Minnesota in 1997 and converted into a limnological research vessel.
 She is outfitted with state-of-the-art research equipment.

 The scientists and staff of UMD's Large Lakes Observatory (LLO) invite the public and students of all ages to board and tour the research vessel Blue Heron to learn about science on the Great Lake of Superior.
 During Science on Deck, the ship is docked at the landing behind the Great Lakes Aquarium on Harbor Drive.
 LLO Science On Deck will feature presentations from regional experts on scientific topics and hands-on science activities.
-Tours and activities are scheduled from 12-4 PM.
+Tours and activities are typically scheduled from 12-4 PM.
+However, the 2017 season is now over and 2018 dates have not yet been announced.

-For questions or to schedule your group in advance (recommended for groups larger than 12) please contact Lisa Sunberg by email at email@example.com.
+For questions please contact Lisa Sunberg by email at firstname.lastname@example.org.

 Science Fair Mentorship Program